 Here’s a little dietitian secret: The holidays really aren’t that big of a deal.

-There are 40 days left until the new year.
+There are 40 days left until 2020.
 That’s 120 meals if you eat 3 times per day.
 Now, how many holiday meals do you have left in the year?
 Maybe 11, including major holidays, leftover meals, and a few random holiday parties?

 Even if you go completely wild on those occasions, we’re still talking about less than 10% of your meals.
 Not so bad, right?
 Not a bit, as long as you eat well the remaining 90% of the time and practice a bit of damage control at celebratory meals.